 In order to help defray the cost of textbooks, the College, with the assistance of generous donors, has established a Book Lending Program for students receiving financial aid.
 Students may borrow one or more textbooks required for their courses for the duration of the semester.
 Book Lending Request Forms are available online roughly two weeks before the start of classes each term.

 What is a Marianopolis loan?

 Marianopolis loans are interest free and are available to students who find themselves in immediate financial distress.
 These loans are short term and must be repaid within a period of time acceptable to both the student and the College.
-Students who wish to obtain loans should apply in person at the Financial Aid Office.
-Please see Kathryn Fitzpatrick, Room A-123A, (514) 931-8792, ext.
+Students who wish to obtain loans should apply in person at the Financial Aid Office: Room A-164, (514) 931-8792, ext.
 226.